plan-player-analytics/Plan/Plan/json-endpoints.md

 Type | Description
 -- | --
 `performance` | TPS data points for last 6 months: Players Online, TPS, CPU, RAM, Chunks, Entities, Disk Space `uniqueAndNew` | Player data points for each day, how many unique and how many new players were there each day.
+Last 180 days `calendar` | Calendar data points for each day there is data for.
+Last 2 years.